 Since then, I’ve been spatchcocking chickens on a regular basis.
 The term originally meant to cull immature male chickens.
 Nowadays, it’s a cooking technique.
 It’s also known as “spattlecock.”
 Whichever term you use, the method saves time.
 A service-oriented butcher will do the deed for you.
 First time out, it may seem a little strange and seemingly violent.
 However, once you get the swing of spatchcocking a chicken, you can try it on say, a turkey for Thanksgiving!

 What kind of equipment do you need to spatchcock?
 Tools for spatchcocking a bird include poultry shears, and if you’re attacking a turkey, a serrated bread knife.
-I’ve used a heavy cleaver but have cut through the breast bone with it; there’s more control with poultry shears.
-The offset serrated knife is the same one that I use for banh mi making.
+I’ve used a heavy cleaver but have cut through the breast bone with it.
+However, there’s more control with poultry shears.
+The offset serrated knife is the same one that I use for making banh mi sandwiches.
 Its funny shape gives you greater leverage.

 Do you handle a chicken differently than a turkey?
 A chicken is easier to deal with because it’s smaller and easy to manipulate.
 A 13-pound turkey is three times bigger than an average chicken so spatchcocking the bigger bird requires a little more finesse.

-Here’s a step-by-step guide to spatchcocking a chicken or turkey:
+Step-by-step guide to spatchcocking a chicken or turkey

 Prep the bird: If present, remove the bag of giblets, rinse the parts, then reserve the heart, gizzard, and neck (cut with poultry shears into 2 or 3 pieces) for stock.
 On a turkey, remove the legs from the clamp at the rear of the bird; use the poultry shear tips to grab at the clamp ends and dislodge it from the bird.
 Put the bird on a large, rimmed baking sheet to do the butchering that follows.